Grimface/galaxy-ttrpg/scratchpad.md

 So, for the character playbooks, should they be "Few broad themes, with background options" or "Each background option + theme as it's own playbook"?

 I want playbooks to stand alone, a-la Monster Of The Week and Dungeon World.
 Not have a complicated Traveller-style character creation process like Uncharted Worlds or Impulse Drive.

+With that in mind, I think my options are
+- Lean into existing archetypes from TV/movies
+- Make the playbooks fairly dry things like "Security", "Science", "Engineering" (i.e. close to Star Trek archetypes)
+- Create my own, as I was originally doing.
+(The Fallen, etc.)

+I like the idea of the TV/Movie archetypes, as people will be able to identify with them a bit more easily I think.
+Especially for a 1-shot kind of game.
+I think people want familiar things to latch onto in 1-shots, as they don't have much time to develop a nuanced character background etc.

 What individual playbooks might there be, if I were to cover off all the popular TV/Movie characters I can think of?